 They’ve got a lot of props and costumes on display as well, and go into great detail about how all the mad monsters and magical special effects were created.

 Have a read of Craig’s review to see some photos of what it’s like inside.

 Distance from London: 2-2½ hours on a train

 If you’re a big fan of Shakespeare then take a train to Stratford-upon-Avon.
 This was where the bard was born and spent his final years with Anne Hathaway.
 It sounds almost impossible to believe, but they still have his original timber-framed house from the 1560s.
 It looks exactly how you’d imagine a Tudor house to be, with wonky wooden walls and creaking floorboards, and when you get out into the pretty garden you can sit there and watch a few actors performing his plays.

 Craig has written a review of Stratford-upon-Avon on his blog, but was actually more impressed with Anne Hathaway’s cottage.
 So if you go to Stratford make sure you leave some time for that.
-You can also take a walk up the river and see where Shakespeare is buried in Holy Trinity Church.
+You can also take a walk up the river and see Shakespeare’s grave in Holy Trinity Church.